ot2i7ba/UFEDKMLstacker/README.md

 - **Extended Timestamp Processing**<br>The timestamp parsing has been extended to support more formats, ensuring that various timestamp formats can be recognized and parsed correctly.
 - **Saving Statistics**<br>Separate Excel and CSV files (KML_Statistic.xlsx and KML_Statistic.csv) have been introduced to store detailed statistics about the processed KML files.
 This adds an extra layer of control and documentation, complementing the existing Merged_Colored files.
 - **Logging Configuration**<br>Logging settings have been optimized to provide a logical separation between console and file logging.
 Console logging now only displays messages at the WARNING level and above, while detailed debug information is still recorded in the log file.

-These changes improve the script's usability, robustness, and traceability, providing more comprehensive tools for the forensic analysis of geospatial data.

 ## Changes in 0.0.1
 - Initial release.